-Fleetwood Town lost out in a tough battle against Sunderland at the Stadium of Light on Tuesday night.
+Fleetwood Town’s latest Sky Bet League One outing ended in a defeat to play-off chasing Sunderland at the Stadium of Light on Tuesday evening.

-Subs not used: Matthews (GK), Diamond, Vokins, Younger.
+Subs not used: Hoffmann (GK), Doyle, Neil, Hume.